Manufacturing: Modern manufacturing

-Machinery relocation and logistics

-In many manufacturing industries, production requires not only raw material supply chains but also the transportation and installation of large industrial machinery.
-Heavy equipment such as presses, injection molding machines, and CNC tools often need to be moved during plant upgrades, facility relocations, or decommissioning projects.
-These processes involve specialized logistics, including rigging, tilt-and-load transport, forklifts, and oversize-load permitting.
-In North America, industry associations such as the Specialized Carriers & Rigging Association (SC&RA) provide safety standards and best practices for heavy transport and machinery moving.
-Independent guides on machinery relocation planning offer strategies for minimizing downtime, such as phasing moves, off-hours relocation, buffer inventory, and detailed site assessments to maintain production continuity during equipment moving.
+In many manufacturing industries, production requires not only raw material supply chains but also the installation of large industrial machinery.

 Manufacturing strategy

 According to a "traditional" view of manufacturing strategy, there are five key dimensions along which the performance of manufacturing can be assessed: cost, quality, dependability, flexibility and innovation.

 In regard to manufacturing performance, Wickham Skinner, who has been called "the father of manufacturing strategy", adopted the concept of "focus", with an implication that a business cannot perform at the highest level along all five dimensions and must therefore select one or two competitive priorities.
 This view led to the theory of "trade offs" in manufacturing strategy.
-Similarly, Elizabeth Haas wrote in 1987 about the delivery of value in manufacturing for customers in terms of "lower prices, greater service responsiveness or higher quality".
+Similarly, Elizabeth Haas wrote in 1987, about the delivery of value in manufacturing for customers in terms of "lower prices, greater service responsiveness or higher quality".
 The theory of "trade offs" has subsequently being debated and questioned, Colin New noted that by 1991 it had become "somewhat fashionable" to abandon the trade-off approach, whereas Skinner wrote in 1992 that at that time "enthusiasm for the concepts of 'manufacturing strategy' [had] been higher", noting that in academic papers, executive courses and case studies, levels of interest were "bursting out all over".

 Manufacturing writer Terry Hill has commented that manufacturing is often seen as a less "strategic" business activity than functions such as marketing and finance, and that manufacturing managers have "come late" to business strategy-making discussions, where, as a result, they make only a reactive contribution.

 Ken Platts and Mike Gregory devised a manufacturing audit scheme intended to support the process of formulating a manufacturing strategy.
 This was popularised in Competitive Manufacturing: A Practical Approach to the Development of a Manufacturing Strategy in 1998, whose publication was supported by the UK's Department of Trade and Industry.

+There are two main methods used for manufacturing control strategies, push manufacturing and pull manufacturing.
+Push manufacturing involves manufacturing according to a forecast, and so batch processing and lot sizes are important considerations.
+Pull manufacturing focusses on replenishment of goods, so what is produced is connected to the work demands of the next stage in a product's value chain.